QaiserAli/mage2/README.md

 ### 12. ProxyObjects
 The module covers how to use proxy classes which extends other classes to become lazy-loaded versions of them.

+### 13. Magento2Plugin
+The module covers how to use plugin/interceptor to extend or modify behavior by applying code before, after or around that observed method.